timsuchanek/lycheeJS/README.md

 The project has the goal to ease up development of applications and shipment to further platforms.
 The development process is optimized for Blink-based browsers (Chromium, Google Chrome, Opera) and their developer tools.

-Note that the Host OS, which the bundles are for, is the developer's or designer's machine and not the target platform.

 The [lycheeJS-runtime](https://github.com/LazerUnicorns/lycheeJS-runtime.git)
 repository contains all binary pre-compiled runtimes that are